vocodedev/vocode-core/README.md

 Check out our React SDK [here](https://github.com/vocodedev/vocode-react-sdk)!

-# 🫂 Contribution
+# 🫂 Contribution and Roadmap

 We're an open source project and are extremely open to contributors adding new features, integrations, and documentation!
 Please don't hesitate to reach out and get started building with us.

 For more information on contributing, see our [Contribution Guide](https://github.com/vocodedev/vocode-python/blob/main/contributing.md).

+And check out our [Roadmap](https://github.com/vocodedev/vocode-python/blob/main/roadmap.md).

-And we'd love to talk to you on [Discord](https://discord.gg/NaU4mMgcnC)!
+We'd love to talk to you on [Discord](https://discord.gg/NaU4mMgcnC) about new ideas and contributing!

 # 🚀 Quickstart (Self-hosted)